Vollinger0/esm/readme_backups.md

 If the ramdisk is disabled, the backup will use the actual savegame as source and require the server to be shut down.
 It will still be a lot faster than EAH's system though.

+## Other backups

+You can always create a static backup using `esm backup-static-create`, which will create a static and zipped backup out of the latest rolling backup with proper naming and leave it in the backup directory.
+This will **not** get deleted by ESM at any time.

+When wiping everything with `esm delete-all`, you will be asked if you want to create a static backup and back up all the logs before the actual deletion, so that tool should provide anything you would need when wiping your server.

 #### copyright by Vollinger 2023-2024